nekotine-xyz/Tower-Unite-MIDI-.NET/README.md

 ## What is Tower Unite MIDI .NET?

 Tower Unite MIDI .NET, originally developed by Bailey Eaton (Yoshify), is a program that acts as a gateway for MIDI devices to passthrough to Tower Unite, allowing players to play the in-game piano using real-life MIDI devices.
-My update has introduced key optimizations and improvements to enhance its performance and stability:

-1. Improved Stability: Addressed and fixed prevalent crash issues.
-2. Latency Optimization: A complete overhaul has completely fixed previous issues caused by missed notes due to latency.
-3. Code Refinements: Cleaner code practices and enhanced comments, more readable and maintainable codebase.
-4. Quality of Life: Added a feature for the program to remember the last directory from which the user has played a MIDI file.
-Many more QOL enhancements as well!

-With these improvements, Tower Unite MIDI .NET 1.2 offers players a smoother, stable, more reliable experience.
+My update has introduced new features, optimizations, and improvements.
+Tower Unite MIDI .NET 1.2 offers players a smoother, stable, and fuller experience.

 ## How do I use it?